 If your child is more advanced in playing the recorder and has already worked through all the songs in the recorder books offered in the Oak Meadow coursework, Woodstock Chimes provides a lengthy list of familiar songs to play on the recorder.
 Each song includes its own fingering chart, as well as words to the songs for additional singing pleasure.

-As a collaborative effort, Oak Meadow’s staff offered some additional tips for helping to play the recorder:
+As a collaborative effort, Oak Meadow’s staff offered some additional tips on how to play the recorder:

 One of the things that stuck with me from music lessons as a child was belly breathing.
 You can stand in front of a mirror to practice breathing.
 Additionally, it helps if you stand sideways so you can see your belly go in and out.
 You should take a deep breath through your nose and imagine you are filling a balloon in your belly and focus on filling your belly with air rather than making your chest rise.
 In a similar fashion, when releasing air, or breathing out, exhale through the mouth.
 You should focus on squeezing all of the air out using your stomach.
 Your chest should not be moving at all.
 Looking sideways in the mirror, you will see your stomach pull in.
 This type of breathing allows you to take a deeper breath and have a stronger sound when playing.